 Between 1833 and 1836, the Victorian writer Charles Dickens wrote a number of sketches which were originally published in various newspapers and other periodicals including The Morning Chronicle, The Evening Chronicle, The Monthly Magazine, The Carlton Chronicle and Bell’s Weekly Messenger.
 Many were published under the pen name of Boz, which Dickens adopted early on in his career as a writer and journalist.
 The popular sketches were reproduced in 1836 in a collected work, Sketches by Boz, which contained 56 sketches divided into four sections: Our Parish (7 sketches) Scenes (25 sketches), Characters (12 sketches) and Tales (12 sketches).
 The material in the first three sections consists of portraits of London life and the last section comprised fictional stories.

 The following sketch, A Visit to Newgate, was written specially for the collected edition of Sketches by Boz, first published in February 1836.
-It follows a visit to Newgate Prison by Dickens in November 1835 to gather research.
+It follows a visit to Newgate Prison by Dickens in November 1835 to gather research (see comments for further information).

 Sketches by Boz.
 Scenes, Chapter 25.